Nsuliman/learing-journal/readme.md

 New skill 😉
 My first web page on github

+My name is Nawal Suliman and 31 years old , from jordan,tafila, gradusted from JUST in computer engineering 👏

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/Nsuliman/learing-journal/edit/master/index.md) to maintain and preview the content for your website in Markdown files.